nus-cs2103-AY1920S1/duke/docs/README.md

 This feature will find the indicated keyword in the list.

 ### Sort
-List will be sorted in this order Todo > Deadline > Event
+List will be sorted in this order Todo > Deadline > Event.

+### Bye
+Closes the program.

 ## Usage

 ### `todo/deadline/event`
-Adds task into the list
+Adds task into the list.

 Examples of usage: